 As the overall work and direction of Markhouse School began to change with the arrival of Les Smith as the new Headmaster in 1957, so did the interest and development of the performing arts curriculum – and this, along with the after school drama activities, were soon complemented with the opening of a more structured […]

-Read about the play, three ‘new’ newspaper reports from the time and the character list – plus the possible existence of a film of the MDC production!
+Read about all three plays in the Guardian newspaper reports of the time – plus the possible existence of a film of the winning production!

 Click to see the recently found Walthamstow Guardian Newspaper Report of the Drama Club’s first production of Thackery’s ‘Fireside Pantomime for Great and Small Children’